I know what I like and how I want to be seduced. I know that I want foreplay to start hours… days in advance.

 In the Uber, I want long, wet kisses.
 Urgent.
 Teasing.
 Maybe some groping and clothing removed.
 Bursting out of the vehicle, laughing out loud, stumbling up the stairs.

 I want to be touched with strong but gentle hands, heavy breathing, intense eye contact, and pressing her against the wall.
 I want her to want to please me.
 I want to feel it burning off her skin.
 I will reward her dedication.

 Have we gotten to the sex yet?
 Where does it begin and end?
 Shall I keep going?
 These are the things I want to talk about, and I can’t (wouldn’t want to) do that at my “wholesome” job.
 So I quit.

-And now I’m going to be a confidence coach for women!
-I want to help them love themselves and their bodies, claim their sexuality and take up space everywhere in their lives.
+And now I am a confidence and intimacy coach for women!
+I help them love themselves and their bodies, claim their sexuality and take up space everywhere in their lives.
 I am not afraid to talk to them about their secret desires.
 Expose their loves and their passions.
 Banish their shame.
 Encourage them to ask for what they want bravely because they are worth it.
 They deserve to be happy, satisfied, and fulfilled!

 While it might sound like this is an advertisement for my coaching business (and I hope it is!), it is actually a call to women to be bold and confident.
 Whether that means touching yourself or asking for sex or saying no or quitting your job to follow your passion, let’s find out who we are and what we want.
 And then bravely get that thing.